-- 37. Carvalho understood this as an implicit threat, but he refused to do anything.
-Carvalho explained to Defendant Titman that Lowery has a First Amendment right to express himself. - 38.
+- 38.56.
 Defendants decided to ratchet up the pressure.
-In mid-August 2022, Defendants Mills and Burris met with Carvalho to discuss the Salem Center.
-The first part of their meeting was routine, but after about an hour, the tone shifted when Mills and Burris changed the subject to Lowery's speech. - 39.
+On August 12, In mid August 2022, Defendants Mills and Burris met with Carvalho to discuss the Salem Center.
+The first part of their meeting was routine, but after about an hour, the tone shifted when Mills and Burris changed the subject to Lowery's speech. - 57.
 Mills and Burris claimed that Lowery was "crossing the line" in his criticism of school officials, to the point where the UT legal department was allegedly concerned about his speech.
-When Carvalho asked them for examples of such speech, Dean Mills pointed to Lowery's podcast interview with Richard Hanania about the Liberty Institute controversy.
-Mills advised Carvalho to "work with Richard [Lowery]" about his speech. - 40.
-When Carvalho declined to pressure Lowery to modify his speech, the deans' approach shifted to suggestions that Lowery was impeding Carvalho's ability to do his job, and that Lowery's association with Carvalho and the Salem Center was "problematic."
-The deans insisted that something should be done about Lowery, Associate Dean Burris telling Carvalho, "You have the power to have him not be attached to the center," a reference to the fact that Burris and Carvalho must both annually review Lowery's contract with the Salem Center.
+When Carvalho asked them for examples of such speech, Dean Mills pointed to Lowery's podcast interview with Richard Hanania about the Liberty Institute controversy and to the August 5 article as instances of how Lowery's critiques were "impairing" the Civitas Institute and